 Some interesting finds:

-William Abson had another "Abson's English Chop House" at 125 North LaSalle (613 North LaSalle, today), Chicago.
+William Abson owned another restaurant; "Abson's English Chop House" at 125 North LaSalle (Today; 613 North LaSalle), Chicago.
 Dates unknown.

 June 23, 1897, Inter Ocean Newspaper reports that Mr. and Mrs. William Abson booked on the White Star Line steamship Britannic to Europe leave the same day.